CentralFloridaAttorney/zmongo_retriever/examples/EXAMPLE.md

 ```

 Instructions:
+0. **Install LlamaCpp Model**: If you do not already have a Llama model then you will need to follow the instructions for [INSTALLING DOLPHIN MISTRAL](INSTALL_DOLPHIN_MISTRAL.md).
 1. **Install Required Packages**: Before running the code, make sure you have installed the necessary packages using the provided `pip` install command.
 2. **Import Libraries**: Import the required libraries/modules for the example.
 3. **Load Environment Variables**: Load environment variables from the `.env` file using `load_dotenv`.